 U.S. repatriation flights from Costa Rica will continue in August

-The United States Embassy in Costa Rica has coordinated with United Airlines to offer repatriation flights from Juan Santamaria Airport (SJO) near San José to Houston, Texas (IAH) throughout August.
+The United States Embassy in Costa Rica has coordinated with United Airlines and Spirit Airlines to offer August repatriation flights from Juan Santamaria Airport (SJO) near San José to Houston, Texas (IAH) and Fort Lauderdale, Florida (FLL).

 Below is the alert from the U.S. Embassy: